Khatia Dekanoidze: Joining the Saakashvili administration

-Khatia Dekanoidze joined the public service following the Rose Revolution of 2003 that brought to power the young pro-Western government of Mikheil Saakashvili.
+Dekanoidze joined the public service following the Rose Revolution of 2003 that brought to power the young pro-Western government of Mikheil Saakashvili.
 Fresh of a training from the US intelligence-linked RAND Corporation, she was named Head of Administration of the Ministry of State Security of Georgia under the leadership of Irakli Okruashvili, which eventually became the Ministry of Internal Affairs under the powerful Vano Merabishvili.
 Holding the position from 2004 to 2005, she oversaw some of the most well-known reforms of the agency, which culminated with the mass firing of thousands of police officers in an attempt to purge law enforcement from corruption.
 This time also coincided with a rise in tensions between the central government and the secessionist authorities of South Ossetia, with the MIA playing a major role in the developments.

 She briefly joined the diplomatic sector, working at the Georgian Embassy in Washington, DC from 2005 to 2007.

 In May 2007, she was appointed rector of the newly created Police Academy of Georgia.
 Her appointment was meant to enact reforms into the law enforcement recruitment procedures.
 In 2022, Prime Minister Irakli Gharibashvili would accuse Dekanoidze of playing a large role in the controversial treatment of prisoners, which included alleged human rights abuses and potential torture, even though his statement has not been corroborated by other sources, including investigations launched after Saakashvili's defeat She held the post until May 2012. and has been considered as an attack based on her role as opposition leader.